HoratioConkerhead/stitched-up-companion/docs/diagrams/project-architecture.md

-# Stitched Up Companion - Project Architecture
+# Interactive Reading Companion - Project Architecture

-This diagram illustrates the architecture of the Stitched Up Companion app, showing the main components, data flow, and relationships between different parts of the application.
+This diagram illustrates the architecture of the Interactive Reading Companion app, showing the main components, data flow, and relationships between different parts of the application.

 ```mermaid
 graph TD